GiuseppePerugia/Green-Coding-Escape-Room-Challenge-Event-FY25/README.md

 ### Hint 4
 Investigate parallel processing techniques to explore multiple paths simultaneously, potentially reducing the time required.
 Chosing a random value everytime may not be the best option.

-### Templates
-Inside the Green_Coding_Escape_Room folder you will find 4 templates.
-One for each room.
-The templates contain solutions to complete the rooms.
-The solutions are incomplete or ineficient, and is up to you to complete or improve them.